-Best places to see on the Albanian Riviera on vacation
+7 Best Places to Visit on the Albanian Riviera on Your 2025 Vacation

 The Albanian Riviera, to the north of Saranda, is one of the most beautiful coastlines in the Ionian Sea.
 There were few positive outcomes from Albania’s isolation and poverty under communism, but this pristine coastline was one.